prameshbajra/cli-js/README.md

 Writing command line tools in JavaScript.

-- quote -> `Gives you a random quote everytime you use it`
+- myquote -> `Gives you a random quote everytime you use it.`

+- myjoke ->  `Gives you a random joke everytime you use it.`

+- mypickup ->  `Gives you a random pickup line everytime you use it.`